German Agrarian League: Policies and goals

 The BDL met with some successes and some failures.
 After several years they brought down the Caprivi government over the question of tariffs.
 But they never got the strict import restrictions on grain that they desired.
 The new tariff act of 1902 was indeed a victory for agrarians.
 However, as Nick Koning shows, it was not simply forced through by the aristocracy or agrarians.
 Instead it resulted from a new shift in the position of the urban interests that created an industrial-agrarian agreement.
 That agreement was initiated by the industrialists, not the junkers.

 The BDL was particularly effective on small issues, where the Reichstag members were less committed to their constituencies, such as forbidding yellowing of margarine and stiff restrictions on brandy and sugar imports.
 On the political side they along with their political ally, the Conservative Party, were unable to prevent the fall of the Bülow government over budget issues and the reform of the inheritance tax in 1909.

 Overall, the BDL operated a highly successful lobbying effort both within and outside the Reichstag and regional assemblies.
 The BDL solicited the various candidates before the elections and only supported those who affirmed in writing their support of the BDL programme.
 Contemporary critics claimed that this was an unconstitutional practice, but it wasn't legal challenged, and the loss of BDL support could be critical for a candidate.
 As the BDL was not a political party, they had representation in most of the parliamentary caucuses.
 After nearly every election there would be up to 100 Reichstag members who belonged to the BDL or were otherwise politically tied to them.
 In the Prussian parliament, the BDL could always rely on at least a third of the deputies.

 During World War I, the BDL, consistent with its conservative position, had expansive war aims.
-At the beginning of the Weimar Republic, it merged with the Deutschen Landbund (German Agricultural League) and others to form the Reichslandbund (RLB) (German Empire Agricultural League) in 1921, which then further merged with the Union of German Farmers to form the Grüne Front (Green Front).
+At the beginning of the Weimar Republic, it merged with the Deutscher Landbund (German Agricultural League) and others to form the Reichslandbund (RLB) (Reich Agricultural League)in 1921, which then further merged with the Union of German Farmers to form the Grüne Front (Green Front).
 However, the strong Junker influence in the Grüne Front drove many farmers out.
-Nonetheless in 1933 under the National Socialist German Workers' Party (Nazi Party) it became the Reichsnährstand (Reich Food Estate).
+Nonetheless in 1933 under the National Socialist German Workers' Party (Nazi Party) it became the Reichsnährstand (State Food Society).